7w17chy/schulbox-fetcher/README.md

 Option 2:
 Paste the link in a file called `LINK.txt` in the same directory as the script.

+# Recommendation
+Queue it as a service that goes every hour or so.
+You won't miss any updates.
+Question is if you want to xD

 ## Tool written in Python to notify the user about new exercises/news from their teachers.
 Here in Rheinland-Pfalz, Germany, we've got a service called 'Schulbox'.
 It's basically a cloud (based on Nextcloud, I think), which allows teachers to upload school materials like exercises as files, so that students can easily access it.